 Stephen: Maybe they say the item didn’t arrive on time and you sell via FBA.
 Well that’s FBA’s fault and you can get that feedback removed.
 But when you’re looking at feedback, if they’re giving you legitimate negative feedback, you want to see what you need can do to adjust or pivot your Amazon business to be able to make sure that that doesn’t happen in the future.
 Now Amazon understands that people make mistakes, mistakes happen, and sometimes even customers can be kind of complainy.
 Is that a word?
 Complainy?

 Stephen: Okay.
 We’ll go with that.
 They can be kind of complainy and will give negative feedback for what you think is not a big deal.
 So, one or two feedbacks, three feedbacks that are negative, are not going to be a big downer for your Amazon business.
-It’s times where you have consistent negative feedback for a particular item or you have consistent feedback for all of your items that Amazon sees that begin to add up to be something that’s going to be negative for you.
+It’s times when you have consistent negative feedback for a particular item or you have consistent feedback for all of your items that Amazon sees that begin to add up to be something that’s going to be negative for you.

 Rebecca: Okay.
 I think that answers our question then about how many is too many.
 So we’ve got used sold as new and negative feedback.
 Those are the first two profit killers.
 Talk to us about having old inventory.
 What do you mean by old inventory?

 Stephen: So this is something that is a sneaky profit killer.
 It’s one that we’ve forgotten about.
 It’s old inventory that is slowly chipping away at our profit margins.
-When you look at it it, you see that this inventory has been there for four months, and so it’s being charged monthly storage fees every single month.
-If it’s been there over a year, it’s being charged longterm storage fees.
+When you look at it, you see that this inventory has been there for four months, and so it’s being charged monthly storage fees every single month.
+If it’s been there over a year, it’s being charged long term storage fees.
 So sometimes the fees have totally wiped away all of your profits and you’re not being able to make any money off of this at all.
 So what you need to do is go check out your inventory, see what inventory items have been in stock for you too long, maybe that’s six months.
 I would think that by six months your inventory should have probably sold.
 Now the price might have gone down, you might have been holding on to your price hoping it would recover and it never recovered.

 Stephen: So the way that you help this is to just cut your losses and liquidate this item.
 Now if you look at the pricing and the sales rank history of an item and you see that you expect the price to recover, then you might be able to wait a little bit.
 But overall the best thing to do is to cut your losses and liquidate those items.
 Stores like Walmart do this all the time.
 They order too much of an item and the customers didn’t buy it, they clearance it out, they put it on the clearance shelf, and then we go and buy those items to sell them on Amazon.

-Stephen: But there’s times where we need to clearance out our items to make a loss, sell it at cost, whatever we need to do to be able to get that capital back, to put that capital back into items that will actually sell a lot faster.
+Stephen: But there’s times when we need to clearance out our items to make a loss, sell it at cost, whatever we need to do to be able to get that capital back, to put that capital back into items that will actually sell a lot faster.
 So sometimes we get a little too emotionally attached to our inventory, and we’re like, oh, I remember when I bought that and it was going to be really good, but we need to cut the emotions out and just liquidate our items so that we can get those in stock items out and so that that profit margin will not get chipped away even more.